Sairyss/domain-driven-hexagon/README.md

 ## General recommendations on architectures, best practices, design patterns and principles

 Different projects most likely will have different requirements.
 Some principles/patterns in such projects can be implemented in a simplified form, some can be skipped.
-Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't over-engineer.
+Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't overengineer.

 Sometimes complex architecture and principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) can be incompatible with [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 A good programmer should be pragmatic and has to be able to combine his skills and knowledge with a common sense to choose the best solution for the problem.

 > You need some experience with object-oriented software development in real world projects before they are of any use to you.
 Furthermore, they don’t tell you when you have found a good solution and when you went too far.
 Going too far means that you are outside the “scope” of a principle and the expected advantages don’t appear.
 > Principles, Heuristics, ‘laws of engineering’ are like hint signs, they are helpful when you know where they are pointing to and you know when you have gone too far.
 Applying them requires experience, that is trying things out, failing, analyzing, talking to people, failing again, fixing, learning and failing some more.
-There is no short cut as far as I know.
+There is no shortcut as far as I know.

 **Before implementing any pattern always analyze if benefit given by using it worth extra code complexity**.